-Rhythm is dedicated to understanding rare genetic diseases of obesity caused by impaired signaling in the central pathway of the brain known as the melanocortin-4 receptor (MC4R) pathway.
+Rhythm is dedicated to understanding hyperphagia and severe obesity caused by impaired signaling in the central pathway of the brain known as the melanocortin-4 receptor (MC4R) pathway.

 “Rhythm’s integrated translational approach is deepening the understanding of how the MC4R pathway contributes to obesity and identifying patient populations who may benefit from targeted pharmacotherapies.”

-Rare genetic diseases of obesity are distinct from general obesity, and are characterized by early-onset, severe obesity and insatiable hunger, known as hyperphagia.
-Specifically, Rhythm’s unique focus is on rare genetic diseases of obesity that are caused by genetic variants within the MC4R pathway.
+Rhythm’s unique focus is on MC4R pathway diseases.
+Diseases of obesity caused by rare MC4R pathway impairments are distinct from general obesity, and are characterized by early-onset, severe obesity and pathological, insatiable hunger, known as hyperphagia.

 While many environmental factors can influence this balance, our genes also play a significant role in defining our body weight.
 Research has shown that some naturally arising genetic variants are associated with obesity.
 However, it’s important to note that the impact of these variants on body weight can vary considerably.

-Rare genetic diseases of obesity arising due to MC4R pathway dysfunction are characterized by the hallmark characteristics of early-onset, severe obesity and hyperphagia.
+Diseases of obesity due to MC4R pathway dysfunction are characterized by the hallmark characteristics of early-onset, severe obesity and hyperphagia.

 The MC4R pathway regulates hunger, caloric intake, and energy expenditure, consequently affecting body weight.

 Rhythm is building the largest database of DNA sequences from individuals living with severe obesity to improve the understanding of MC4R pathway related diseases.

-Rhythm is focused on rare genetic diseases of obesity which may be caused by impaired signaling of the MC4R pathway.
+Rhythm is focused on severe obesity and hyperphagia caused by impaired signaling of the MC4R pathway.